R.S.C. Anderlecht: History

 After three second-place finishes in a row, the Purple and Whites secured an easy 18th title in 1984–85, 11 points ahead of Club Brugge.
 In 1985–86, Anderlecht won the championship again, but this time after a two-legged play-off against Club Brugge.
 Anderlecht won their 20th championship on the last matchday of the 1986–87 season.
 They then lost key players Franky Vercauteren, Enzo Scifo (transferred in the summer of 1987) and Juan Lozano (heavily injured in a game at KSV Waregem a few months earlier).
 A weakened team coached by Raymond Goethals finished only fourth in 1988 behind Club Brugge, KV Mechelen and Royal Antwerp, but they nonetheless managed to lift the Belgian Cup for the sixth time in club history after a 2–0 victory over Standard Liège, with goals by Luc Nilis and Eddie Krnčević.
 The next year, Anderlecht retained the trophy with goals by Eddie Krncevic and Milan Janković (again with a 2–0 win over Standard), but finished second in the championship.
 After his second cup win, Goethals left for Bordeaux in the French Ligue 1.

-During the 1990s, Anderlecht reached one more European final, the 1990 European Cup Winners' Cup Final, which they lost to Italian club Sampdoria.
+During the 1990s, Anderlecht reached one more European final, the 1990 European Cup Winners' Cup final, which they lost to Italian club Sampdoria.
 The club then declined in European competitions, with the 1990–91 and 1996–97 UEFA Cup quarter-finals their best results.
 In national competition, they won four championship titles and a cup.
 During the 2000s, Anderlecht secured five more Belgian champion titles, reaching a total of 29 titles in 2007, in addition to one more cup victory.
 In the 2000–01 UEFA Champions League, they qualified for the first time to the second round, then another group stage, where they finished third in their group behind Real Madrid and Leeds United.

 In 2009–10, the Purple and Whites won their 30th Belgian league title, while in the 2011–12 UEFA Europa League, Anderlecht made history by becoming the first Belgian team to finish the group stage of a European competition with the maximum number of points, dominating group opposition Lokomotiv Moscow, Sturm Graz and AEK Athens.
 They were also the only team of that year's Europa League to achieve this feat.
 On 6 May 2012, Anderlecht won their 31st Belgian championship, while on 22 July, they won their tenth Belgian Super Cup.

+The seasons 2014–15 and 2015–16 were a disappointment sportively.
+After the appointiment of young Swiss coach René Weiler, Anderlecht, with youth players like Youri Tielemans and Leander Dendoncker, became champions again in the 2016–17 season.

+In the Europa League they were eliminated in the quarter final by Manchester United in extra time.